-This summer, our board has been carefully monitoring COVID19 to determine if it is possible to still hold our 84th Season safely.
-After discussions with our 20/21 artists (Emerson String Quartet, Danish String Quartet & Eighth Blackbird) and the University of Louisville, we have come to the conclusion that we will be postponing our 84th Season from 20/21 to next year, 21/22.
+Our board has been carefully monitoring COVID-19 to determine when it is possible to hold our 83rd Season safely.
+After discussions with our 20/21 artists (Emerson String Quartet and Eighth Blackbird) and the University of Louisville, we have come to the conclusion that we will be postponing our 83rd Season from 20/21 to next year, 21/22.
 While we will miss our world class, live chamber music concerts this year, our patrons’ safety and experience comes first.
 These artists are working with us now on rescheduled dates and they are looking forward to playing for us in 21/22.

 If you have already purchased your tickets for any or all concerts for the 20/21 Season, they are automatically transferred to the 21/22 Postponed Season.
 Refunds can be issued by request only.
 You also have the option to convert your purchased tickets to a donation by request.
 Your patronage and support is vital to the continued success of the series.

-Regarding activities outside of our main series, the Macauley Chamber Music Competition is tentatively scheduled for March 2021 and possible outreach events TBD.
+Regarding activities outside of our main series, the Macauley Chamber Music Competition is also postponed although we are discussing possible outreach events TBD.
 If you would still like to attend in-person chamber music performances this season, we would encourage you to support the other wonderful chamber music organizations in our city: Atonal, Bourbon Baroque, Ceruti Chamber Players, Louisville Orchestra Musicians Association, Orchestra Enigmatic, and NouLou Chamber Players.

 BEETHOVEN FESTIVAL – EMERSON STRING QUARTET

 The year 2020 marks the 250th anniversary of Beethoven’s birth on December 16, 1770.
-We are celebrating this milestone with a year-long Beethoven Festival, the centerpiece of which is the Emerson String Quartet’s performance of all sixteen Beethoven String Quartets over six concerts from February 2020 through November 2020.
-The first three of these concerts will take place during our 19-20 season, with the remaining three to take place in our 20-21 season.
-Beyond the quartet cycle, other events will make up our Beethoven celebration—receptions, concerts, read-throughs and talks, including collaborations with other Louisville arts groups.
-We welcome your participation to make the Beethoven Festival a milestone event to be celebrated and savored throughout the year.
+We are celebrating this milestone with a year-long Beethoven Festival, the centerpiece of which is the Emerson String Quartet’s performance of all sixteen Beethoven String Quartets over six concerts from February 2020 through November 2021.
 This festival is dedicated in loving memory of Ben Franklin.

 The Emerson String Quartet has been one of the world’s premier chamber music ensembles for more than 40 years.
 Its DG recording of the Beethoven quartet cycle has earned acclaim for being “technically flawless” and giving 19/20 the impression of being “forged in white heat.”